Chrif16/Camera-man/README.md

 * usb c lithuim battery charger module TP4056
 * MG 996R servo motor
 * 330mah lithium battery
-* US-100 ultrasonic distance sensors (or parallax ping but i just found out theyre impossible to buy for a reasonable price)
+* US-100 ultrasonic distance sensors (or parallax ping but i just found out theyre impossible to buy for a reasonable price but their the same dimansions so the us 100 should in theory work just as well)
 * jumper wires
 # How to build: